You are cordially invited...

 I am deeply humbled to collaborate with Poet Shann Ray on this book of poetry and art.

 Faith amid war.
 Forgiveness in the wake of genocide.
 Intimacy and heartache.
 Forgiveness as an act of love.
-In this pages, we look to God as the light in which we can find peace as we examine a grieving world.
+In this pages, we look to God as the light in which we can find peace as we examine, take part in, and navigate through our grieving world.

 Thank you, Shann, for this meaningful project, driven by a kindship founded upon art and Light.